YousraBarhmi/CarGameUnity/README.md

 # Car Drifting Adventure

 ## Introduction
 Welcome to the Car Drifting Adventure project, developed in Unity, where you can experience the thrill of car drifting, nitro boosts, coin collection, and competing against other cars.
-In this game, you drive a green car, gather coins, avoid obstacles, and compete against red competitor cars.
+In this game, you drive a black car, gather coins, avoid obstacles, and compete against red competitor cars.
 The game features a scoring system that rewards players for collecting coins and staying on the road while penalizing collisions and off-road driving.

 ![image](https://github.com/YousraBarhmi/CarGameUnity/assets/138295122/8503d771-5d27-4dbc-ab21-9d6c9b2659ea)